Roffey Road Halt railway station

 Roffey Road Halt is a now disused station on the Arun Valley Line in West Sussex, England and was the second station north from Horsham on the stretch to Crawley.
-It occupied a rural setting and opened on 1 June 1907.
-The anticipated housing growth did not occur and it closed in 1937.
+It occupied a rural setting and opened on 1 June 1907 as a steam railmotor halt, introduced as an attempt to increase use of rural train services.
+The anticipated housing growth did not occur and it was closed in 1937 by the Southern Railway.
 Some associated cottages were demolished in the early 1970s.
 The only visible signs of its existence are a number of concrete posts that supported the platforms.

 It is likely that the site and associated land next to the old station will be developed in the 2020s.
 A large housing estate of 2700 houses and a new park and ride railway station at this site have been approved.